Oogie Boogie Bash 2021

 My family and I attended the inaugural night of the Oogie Boogie Bash – A Disney Halloween Party on September 17th, 2019.
 I was DisneyBound as Maleficent and ready to party with my 7-year old son (Prince Phillip) and 3-year old daughter (Princess Aurora).
 I’m sharing my tips on what you can expect and how to do the Oogie Boogie Bash with kids.
 Find out how this new Halloween Party fares and whether it’s appropriate for young children.

 Oogie Boogie Bash Tickets

-As of this publication, all tickets are sold out for the 2019 Halloween party.
+Unfortunately all tickets are sold out for the 2019 Halloween parties.
 Tickets are traditionally released in July and certain dates (in particular Halloween night) sell out quickly.
 Tickets are only sold on the Disneyland website or on their app.
 Halloween Party tickets cannot be purchased through third-party retailers.
 Purchase Oogie Boogie Bash tickets as soon as possible.
 The only discount available for Oogie Boogie Bash is for Annual Passholders.
 Parking is not included in the price.